How to Paint the Perfect Wall

 Start at the Top

 If you're painting an entire room including the ceiling, Richter recommends tackling the ceiling before the walls.
-"It's really personal preference but I like to work from top to bottom," he says.
+"It's really a personal preference but I like to work from top to bottom," he says.
 "I start with the ceiling and work my way down."

 Master the Technique

 There are two professional phrases to keep in mind while painting: "cutting in" and "wet edge."
 "Cutting in is when you use a brush first to paint the top and bottom areas of your wall along the trim from left to right (or in reverse, if you'd like).
 Then go back in with a roller to fill the wall space between, from top to bottom" Richter explains.
 He also says to work in small, four-foot sections of the wall.

-During this process, you want to keep a ‘wet edge,’ meaning the cut in sections of paint stay wet and don't dry before you go back in vertically with your roller (hence working in manageable four-foot sections).
+During this process, you want to keep a "wet edge," meaning the "cut in" sections of paint stay wet and don't dry before you go back in vertically with your roller (hence working in manageable four-foot sections).
 "If the cut in paint dries before the rest of the wall is done, you'll see those sections through the rest of the paint," he warns.
 The same technique applies to the ceiling as well.
 As far as the trim, Richter says to tackle that before the ceiling or the wall, and paint by using a brush and sweep with side-to-side strokes.

-Store Supplies like a Pro
+Let Dry and Store Supplies Like a Pro

 When you're finished painting, Richter recommends not touching the walls for at least two hours.
 Instead, focus your energy on preserving your brushes and any remaining paint.
 "Rinse your brushes and rollers with warm water and maybe a little bit of mild soap," he says.
 "Most paints are water-based so they clean off easily.
 Keep rinsing until all the paint is gone and then it's ready to dry and store."
 For the cans of paint, just hammer the lid back on and store in a cool, dry place.
-"I've had paint last for years and years.”
+"I've had paint last for years and years," says Richter.